SISBID/Data-Wrangling/lecture_notes/ImmuneSpaceR.md

 install_github("RGLab/ImmuneSpaceR", quick = TRUE)
 ```

-### Requirements
+## Requirements

-Create netrc file in the computer running R.
+To access the password protected data, a `netrc` file is required.

 - On a UNIX system this file should be named `.netrc` (dot netrc)
 - On windows it sould be named `_netrc` (underscore netrc).